 Policy review

 The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s key social and ethical performance and for making recommendations to management and/or the Board in this regard.
-During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, Code of Ethics Hotline, HIV/Aids Policy and Safety, Health and Environmental Management Policy.
+During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy and gifts register, particularly as it applies to directors, the BBBEE performance, Social Media Policy, Code of Ethics Hotline and reports, HIV/Aids Policy as well as Safety, Health and Environmental Management Policies and implementation.
+It further considered CSI expenditure, non-financial reporting and data assurance, ESG and climate change strategies and risk management.

 Monitoring of sustainable development practices